justiny7/pigs/README.md

 ```

 The program looks for all `.ply` files in the root of your SD card, but they must be formatted in a certain way (according to the `Gaussian` struct in [include/gaussian.h](include/gaussian.h)).
 This should be the way most plys are formatted by default, but you should double check.
 The program also uses the regular right-handed camera orientation (Y up, X right, Z out).
 I've compiled some pre-formatted splats you can find [here](https://drive.google.com/drive/folders/1IMnQH97K2bap2XiZzAO3b9djTZOY_Kj1?usp=sharing) (sources below).
 These are the ones in the demo - since the Pi Zero only has 512 MB of RAM, I tried finding models with less than 300K Gaussians.

+**IMPORTANT**: since the program allocates a lot of GPU memory, you need to make sure there is an adequate CPU/GPU memory split in your `config.txt`.
+Make sure `gpu_mem` is at least 350 (I have it at 384 by default, leaving 128MB for the CPU).
+I also have some overclocking settings enabled if you want faster rendering speeds.
+You can reference the [`config.txt`](firmware/config.txt) in this repo.

 Finally, you'll need some way to connect an HDMI device to your Pi so you can see the display!